 Support:

-By placing a bid for capacity, Shipper agrees to file documents with the FERC that generally support Transwestern's expansion filing.
+By placing a bid for capacity, Shipper agrees to file documents with the FERC that support Transwestern's expansion filing.

 Awarding Capacity

-Shippers must submit a binding bid to purchase capacity by 5:00 pm CCT, March __, 2001.
 Written offers must include material terms (rate, term, points, quantity).
 Shipper must indicate whether they will accept partial volume in the event allocation is necessary.

 Shippers' binding bids must be accompanied by a valid Request for Gas Transportation Service form.